mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Failing to immediately apologise for familiarity is impolite; failing to apologise for impoliteness when corrected is discourteous.
-An Aslan may apologise verbally or by making signs of submission (offering one’s throat to the offended party or abasing oneself).
+An Aslan may apologise verbally or by making signs of submission (offering one's throat to the offended party or abasing oneself).
 Without an apology, any of these three behaviours can give offence and an offended Aslan becomes an enemy.